steel97/veil-explorer/docs/setup/backend.md

 sudo systemctl status explorer-backend.service
 ```

 Done, now explorer backend is running as a background service.
+It will take some time to synchronize backend database with node.